MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 #### Description

-Calling this method causes a notification to be added in the MetaMask UI.
+Calling this method shows a notification natively in the browser or in MetaMask.
 The contents and the way the notification is displayed depend on the parameters, see above for their meaning and format.

 #### Example